afiodorov/afiodorov.github.io/_posts/2020-02-04-rolling-median.md

 }
 {% endhighlight %}

-Finally we have all the components to make the computation possible:
+Finally we have all the components to make the computation possible.
+Just like pandas we pre-fill the result with `NaN`'s where computation is impossible.
+We initialise the sliding window at the start of the series, and keep advancing the window one element at a time, whilst keeping the window sorted & memorising which element should be deleted at the next step:

 {% highlight go %}
 func movingMedian(series []Data, period int) []Data {